rya-sge/access-denied/_posts/2024-03-28-ethereum-stacking.md

 - [Teku](https://github.com/Consensys/teku) (Consensys)
 - [Lodestar](https://lodestar.chainsafe.io) (ChainSafe)

-## Stacking deposit contract
+## staking deposit contract

-The Ethereum stacking deposit contract is available at the following [address](https://etherscan.io/address/0x00000000219ab540356cBB839Cbe05303d7705Fa).
+The Ethereum staking deposit contract is available at the following [address](https://etherscan.io/address/0x00000000219ab540356cBB839Cbe05303d7705Fa).
 This contract receives the stacked funds.

 Its address is published on the ethereum Foundation [website](https://ethereum.org/en/staking/deposit-contract/).
 As indicated in the website "Sending ETH to the address on this page will not make you a staker and will result in a failed transaction."